lndecastro/Foundations_of_AI/book/Unit_05_Deep_Learning_and_Neural_Networks.md

 plt.tight_layout(); plt.show()
 ```

 Four hidden neurons reach about **87%**.
 Thirty-two reach about **97%**.
-Going all the way to 128+64 — roughly seven times more weights — buys well under one additional point.
+Going all the way to 128+64, roughly seven times more weights, buys well under one additional point.

 That shape is the story of modern AI in miniature: **large early gains from capacity, then sharply diminishing returns.** The frontier language models are on the far right of this curve, which is why each new generation costs enormously more to train and feels only somewhat better to use.